nazmul-nhb/nhb-scripts/README.md

 <!-- > ✅ All scripts are available via **`pnpm` scripts** or as **binaries** (if installed globally). -->

-> Most of the examples here are shown using `pnpm` as package manager, you can use other package managers like `npm` or `yarn` or others. choice
+> Most of the examples here are shown using `pnpm` as package manager, you can use other package managers like `npm` or `yarn` or others.

 ---